 Lying on the back and later on the front with the limbs in a large letter X shape, learning to lengthen and lift the limbs, organizing from the torso, discovering a pressing foundation, and inhibiting unnecessary shortening and tightening responses to anticipated difficulty.

-Click on the blue Comfort & Configuration and Curiosity lesson tabs below the audio player for lots of information about this important lesson!
+All users can click on the FREE lesson notes tabs labeled Comfort & Configuration and Curiosities for lots of information about this important lesson!